aminoa/rc-app/questions.md

   - I wrote dot-matrix (https://github.com/aminoa/dot-matrix) last summer but a) I didn't finish the graphics/control side and b) I dare myself to attempt APU (audio) emulation.
 I also wanted to use this opportunity to improve my Rust skills.
 - Write a Git re-implementation following this guide: https://wyag.thb.lt/.
-- A C compiler I feel sad I didn't take a compiler class at NYU. --> ite "Feature", a story about a caterpillar who, along with Tux the Penguin, who goes on a journey to spread FOSS values
+- A C compiler I feel sad I didn't take a compiler class at NYU. -->
+- Write "Feature", a story about a caterpillar named Feature (https://bugsnyu.com/images/logo/feature.png) who, along with Tux the Penguin, goes on a journey to spread FOSS values
-  - The mascot of BUGS named "Feature" (it's not a bug, it's a feature!): https://bugsnyu.com/images/logo/feature.png.
-Even though I graduated, I feel it's important to embody the BUGS' values in an accessible and engaging text.
-I researched a number of texts discussing the FOSS movement (I would highly recommend Tozzi's book "For Fun and Profit" on the subject).
+  - Even though I graduated, I feel it's important to embody the BUGS' values in an accessible and engaging text.
+I researched several texts discussing the FOSS movement (I would highly recommend Tozzi's book "For Fun and Profit" on the subject).
   - Getting feedback from those in the RC could help me improve the story/improve its authenticity and also be a lot of fun!

 ## Do you plan to attend RC in-person, remotely, or some combination of the two?
 How will this affect your working style?